steelwheels/JSTools/README.md

 # JSTools

 ## Introduction
 *JSTools* contains command line applications to execute JavaScript on the shell.
-This has following features:
+These applications are designed based on [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), but JSON data stream is used instead of raw text stream.

+There are 2 kind of applications in this tools:
-* Designed to execute JavaScript on the shell.
-You can use JavaScript program in the shell script.
-The program can be written bases on the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
+1. The command to execute JavaScript on the shell.
+The built-in library supports pipeline programming with the standard-input and standard-output.
-* The built-in library for command line interface, and for pipeline.
+2. The command to generate, expand and edit the JSON data stream.
+The usual data conversion can be done by these command without coding custom script.

-* This is open source product.
+The most important thing: This is open source product.
 You can add/improve libraries by yourself.

 This tool uses *JavaScriptCore* in the [WebKit](https://en.wikipedia.org/wiki/WebKit) for macOS.